saraabu/group-5-/README.md

 # Group 5 - Covid Data Analysis
 #### The Analysis of Coronavirus Data by Group 5
 #
-## General Info

-# (Project Stage I)
-Teamwork Project Stage 1 includes the notebook that was group work and the csv file that was created
-- uploaded our individual work with our names to the folder

-# (Project Stage II)
-teamwork will be named "teamwork stage 2" individual work will be named " (our name)  individual work stage 2" country chosen:
-Sara - jordan downloaded data set from https://ourworldindata.org/covid-cases

 ##### Group Members: